Becky McDonald: Characterisation

 The Daily Mirror's Beth Neil has observed that during her time on Coronation Street, Becky has morphed "from a thieving tearaway into a vulnerable young woman, clearly damaged from a troubled upbringing."
 Kelly has commented that Becky finds it hard to rely on others, as she is: "Very out of sorts, because she's a very independent, feisty sort of character."
 She has stated that she loves Becky's "trailer trash" appearance.

-Becky is not an aspirational character, she strives to be normal, satisfied with a "hard up lifestyle".
+Becky is not an aspirational character, and she strives to be normal, satisfied with a "hard up lifestyle".
 She has changed since her early days, having calmed down a little in terms of her often out of control behaviour.
-Of this Kelly comments: "If someone had said to me that in three years' time she'd be Becky McDonald and would be behind the bar in the Rovers, I wouldn't have believed it [...]
+Of this, Kelly comments: "If someone had said to me that in three years' time she'd be Becky McDonald and would be behind the bar in the Rovers, I wouldn't have believed it [...]
 When Becky first came in she was a totally different character, but she's calmed down a lot and her softer side has come out."

-Over the course of the series elements of Becky's backstory are revealed to the viewer.
+Over the course of the series, elements of Becky's backstory are revealed to the viewer.
 The character is stated to have been raised by an abusive, alcoholic mother until leaving home at the age of 14 after being raped by her mother's boyfriend.
 Becky was left to fend for herself until she was taken into care.
 Becky has mentioned living with numerous foster families, but stated that none of them were willing to adopt her as she was somewhat of a "wild child".
 Becky had a heavily disrupted education, having attended many schools, several of which she was expelled from.